- Written by Dr.Mehmet Demircioglu

 Pimples, folliculitis, and allergy can look similar

-Small pimples, pustules, ingrown hairs, and folliculitis can be mistaken for allergy, especially when you are worried about graft loss.
+Small pimples, pustules, ingrown hairs, and folliculitis can be mistaken for allergy, especially when graft loss is the fear.
 Folliculitis tends to be more localized around follicles.
 It can be tender, look like small pimples, and sometimes relate to bacteria, shaving irritation, product use, sweat, or occlusion.
 Hives are usually itchy raised welts that may appear away from the scalp and may fade or move.

 Infection and allergy can overlap.
 You may receive antibiotics for folliculitis and then develop a rash from the medicine.
 You may also have a drug rash but an irritated scalp from scratching at the same time.
 I look at the whole picture rather than one photo.
 Fever, spreading warmth, pus, worsening pain, or open wounds move the decision toward infection review.
 Hives, lip swelling, throat symptoms, and repeated reaction after a medicine dose move the decision toward allergy review.